What to do if your employer does not pay your salary or delays it by more time?

 In reality, there are several things an employee can do that can land a company in real trouble, Yet the knowledge about the same is not available in the public domain and solicitor’s advice come costly.

-Although there are several legal processes that can be followed by a worker to recover their salary/wages.
+Although several legal processes can be followed by a worker to recover their salary/wages.

 Few steps can be considered by the employee if the employer is not paying your salary or salary delay: